shaoxc/dftpy/doc/source/tutorials/config.rst

 MATH
 ----------

-    Some method and technique to make code faster.
+    Some methods and techniques that make `DFTpy` really fast.

 .. option:: linearii

-    The linear method to deal with Ion-Ion interaction.
+    Linear-scaling method to deal with Ion-Ion interactions (PME).
         *Options* : True, False

         *Default* : True

 .. option:: linearie

-    The linear method to deal with Ion-Electron interaction.
+    Linear-scaling method to deal with Ion-Electron interactions (PME).
         *Options* : True

         *Default* : True

 .. option:: twostep

-    The multi-step method (two steps) to perform density optimization. if '`True`' is same as :option:`multistep` = 2.
+    A two-step method for performing density optimizations. '`True`' is equivalent to :option:`multistep` = 2.
         *Options* : True, False

         *Default* : False

 .. option:: multistep

-    The multi-step method to perform density optimization.
+    A multi-step method for performing density optimizations.
         *Options* : 1,2,...

         *Default* : 1

 .. option:: reuse

-    Except first step, the initial density is given by optimization density of previous step.
+    Except in the first step, the initial density is given by the optimized density of the previous step.
         *Options* : True, False

         *Default* : True